Aliaksei-Halkin/gift-certificate-system/README_module3.md

         • }

    where *errorCode” is your custom code (it can be based on http status and requested resource - certificate or tag)
-8. Abstraction should be used everywhere to avoid code duplication.
+8. Abstraction should be used everywhere to avoid code duplication☺.
 9. Several configurations should be implemented.

 #### Part 1